 Generate less waste to begin with.
 Plan efficient use of materials during the design and specification process.
 For instance, use scrap materials from one process for another process on the same job site.

 Set aside surplus or off-spec materials for use on other projects, or donate them to architectural materials salvage retailers.

-Disassemble a structure instead of demolishing it, to salvage materials such as cabinetry and porcelain appliances, lumber, landscaping elements, windows, doors.
+Disassemble a structure instead of demolishing it to salvage materials such as cabinetry, porcelain, appliances, lumber, landscaping elements, windows, doors, etc.